Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

 # Natural Language Processing (NLP)

 NLP is a subset of Natural Language Toolkit that specifies an interface and a protocol for basic natural language processing.
 Tizen enables you to use Natural Language Process (NLP) functionalities, such as language detection, parts of speech, word tokenization, and named entity detection.
-For more information, see the [NLTK Forum](http://www.nltk.org/).
+For more information, see the [NLTK Forum](http://www.nltk.org/){:target="_blank"}.

 > [!NOTE]
 > NLP API is deprecated since Tizen 8.0 and will be removed after two releases without any alternatives.

-The main features of the Tizen.Nlp namespace include:
+The main features of the [Tizen.Nlp](/application/dotnet/api/TizenFX/latest/api/Tizen.Nlp.html) namespace include the following:

--   Word Tokenize support
+-   Word tokenize support

     You can get tokens from a sentence, the type of return is [WordTokenizeResult](#wordtokenize).
     This method breaks up the sentence into words and punctuation.

--   Part of Speech support
+-   Part-of-speech support

     You can get tokens and tags from a sentence, the type of return is [PosTagResult](#postag).
-This method breaks up the sentence into words and punctuation with tags attributes.
+This method breaks up the sentence into words and punctuation with tag attributes.

--   Named Entity Recognizer support
+-   Named entity recognizer support

     You can get tokens and tags from a sentence, the type of return is [NamedEntityRecognitionResult](#nechunk).
-This method breaks up the sentence into words and punctuation with tags attributes.
+This method breaks up the sentence into words and punctuation with tag attributes.

--   Language Detect support
+-   Language detect support

     You can get language from a sentence, the type of return is [LanguageDetectedResult](#langdetect).
 This method is used to detect the language of a sentence.

 ## Prerequisites

-To enable your application to use the NLP functionality:
+To enable your application to use the NLP functionality, follow the steps below:

 1. To use the [Tizen.Nlp](/application/dotnet/api/TizenFX/latest/api/Tizen.Nlp.html) namespace, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file: